The first lesson that should be taught on day one at obstetrician school: You do not mess with laboring women.

 “Lots and lots of women speak up for themselves, and they are bulldozed, told they’re crazy, threatened, and punished with even more damaging interventions.
 And then there are the many women who are so traumatized by the onslaught of abuse they face during hospital birth that they are literally stunned into silence; in a state of shock.
 Those women are not any less brave or fierce.

 “I’ll say it again: this woman was lucky.
 That’s it.
 Sure, she’s fierce.
 But no more fierce than the hundreds and thousands of women in the same position, who also fought and screamed, but instead had the doc threaten them with CPS, or child endangerment.

-“For whatever reason, the doctor in this case chose to step back.
+“For whatever reason, the doctor, in this case, chose to step back.
 Why do we all have to pretend it was because of her strength and bravery?
-This pretence perpetuates the false notion that women can ever truly “empower” ourselves within a system or structure that is inherently contradictory to our best interests.
+This pretense perpetuates the false notion that women can ever truly “empower” ourselves within a system or structure that is inherently contradictory to our best interests.

 “The simple reality is that this is a story of yet another woman who, instead of focusing inward on the peaceful, integral, and precious passage of her infant earthside, was forced to engage in a war, while enacting the most private and intimate and vulnerable experience of her life.
 And that’s heartbreaking.